Skip links

 For the past year, we were able to come up with different PR engagements for WorldRemit from press releases, exclusive interviews, broadcast interviews and podcast engagements, and thought-leadership pieces.
 We were able to exceed our target of 10 pickups for all our press releases across broadsheets and online media publications.

-Staying on top of media agenda helped us generate creative story angles.
-It ensured that we were talking about relevant and engaging subjects, as well as pushing brand agenda.
+Staying on top of the media agenda helped us generate creative story angles.
+It ensured that we were talking about relevant and engaging subjects, as well as pushing the brand agenda.
 Topics covered included WorldRemit partnerships, digital remittances, industry trends, education as motivation to send money home, safety against remittance fraud, and stories about remittances.

 We made use of Unique Media Intelligence Reporting with Media Meter to understand the quality and quantity of WorldRemit’s media exposure—including regional newspapers and other print and online media channels.
 The results from this were reflected in our daily, weekly, and monthly reports that were helpful in tracking WorldRemit’s share of voice.
 We also used it to keep an eye on topics covered and published by competitors.